 By Iris Stone

-In this ranking, we examine top value universities and colleges in Connecticut for 2016.
+In this ranking, we examine top value universities and colleges in Connecticut.

 As one of the smallest states in the U.S. with a total population less than half of New York City, it would be easy to assume that Connecticut has little to offer in the way of higher education.
 But you’d be wrong!
 Prepare to have your expectations shattered – from its comprehensive set of public universities to high-performing private colleges that are full of character (think Conn College and Wesleyan) – Connecticut produces best value universities in spades.
 And of course, Connecticut is also home to the prestigious Yale University, a top school by any standard and (according to our methodology) one of the highest scoring schools on any of our state rankings.